cjbarrows/morbles/README.md

     - I think this could be a short interim where it's not rendered at all (ie, in between the drop-in and the game board) [ ] BUG: bumper to gate (on same Y-axis): what should happen?
 [ ] show level hint at start
-[ ] BUG: if map doesn't have enough cells, mapForm still shows "air" in missing cells but they aren't loaded into physics [ ] also add 'gate handoff' when 'gate' is added to map [ ] REFACTOR: move colorName to constants
+    [ ] maybe with "play" button and no launch buttons until play starts [ ] BUG: if map doesn't have enough cells, mapForm still shows "air" in missing cells but they aren't loaded into physics [ ] also add 'gate handoff' when 'gate' is added to map [ ] REFACTOR: move colorName to constants